Professor Sue Burchill

 - Phone: +44(0)113 206 5873

-Professor Sue Burchill joined the Cancer Research Unit (CRU) at St James's University Hospital in 1992.
+Professor Sue Burchill joined the Cancer Research Group at the University of Leeds in 1992.
 Funded by the Candlelighters Trust, she came to establish a translational research programme in children and young people with cancer.
-The multidiscipline philosophy of the CRU was an important factor attracting Sue to Leeds, providing an environment for collaboration with professionals including paediatric oncologists, nurses, pathologists, surgeons, cytogeneticists and chemists that share the vision to transfer scientific knowledge into the clinic with the goal of improving outcome for children with cancer.
+The multidiscipline philosophy of the Cancer Research Group was an important factor attracting Sue to Leeds, providing an environment for collaboration with professionals including paediatric oncologists, nurses, pathologists, surgeons, cytogeneticists and chemists that share the vision to transfer scientific knowledge into the clinic with the goal of improving outcome for children with cancer.

-Current Roles: Scientific director of the Children's Cancer Research Group at St James's University Hospital.
+Current Roles: Scientific director of the Children's Cancer Research Group (CCRG) at St James's University Hospital.

 Chair of the Society International of Oncology Paediatric-Neuroblastoma (SIOPEN) Molecular Monitoring Group and co-chair of the International Neuroblastoma Response Criteria (INRC) Bone Marrow Working Group, leading international circulating biomarker studies in children with neuroblastoma.

-Chair of international biological studies to identify and validate informative prognostic and predictive biomarkers in people with Ewing's sarcoma within the clinical trials Euro Ewing 2012 and rEECur.
+Chair of international biological studies to identify and validate informative prognostic and predictive biomarkers in people with Ewing's sarcoma within the clinical trials Euro Ewing 2012, rEECur and INTER-EWING-1.

 Member of the NCRI CCL Neuroblastoma Clinical Studies Group, the NCRI Sarcoma Clinical Studies Group and NCRI Bone Sarcoma subgroup.